micha1805/demoTradingAppJava/README.md

 ## TODO next

+In no particular order :

-- PI Doc with Swagger
+- Doc with Swagger
-- Find out how to edit CORS
+- Find out how to manage CORS config
 - Testing with JUnit
 - Env variable (jwt secret key)
 - maybe refactor the files structure for http req/resp